Employment record book: Slovenia

 Applicants shall provide a blank "delovna knjižica" together with a duly filled application form.

 The employee must provide employers his "delovna knjižica" at the conclusion of the employment contract, this requirement is obligatory prerequisite, and employer must confirm taking a booklet from applicant with a written acknowledgment of receipt.

 The employer must keep "delovne knjižice" of his employees in custody during the whole period of their labour relationships.
 Employer also must return "delovna knjižica" back to the employee at his express request, against a written acknowledgment of receipt from his employee.

 The ZDR Act (224. člen, odstavka 3) requires the employer to log the required data into "delovna knjižica".
 At the termination of the labour contract the employee must immediately receive his employment record book.
 In the case employer is unable to serve "delovna knjižica" within 30 days after the labour contract termination, it should be reported to the competent authority in a place of residence of the employee.

 Databases from employment record books can be used by the authorized officials of the Ministry of Labour, the Labour Inspectorate and administrative units, when it comes to enforcement of statutory duties and sues.

 At the end of 2008 it was announced that from 1 January 2009 "delovna knjižica" as the primary source of personal data for the social security issues shall cease its functions to ZPIZ (Zavod za pokojninsko in invalidsko zavarovanje Slovenije, Pension and Disability Insurance Fund of Slovenia) database.

-Ukraine

-Ukrainian working book has a format of a paper book with blue or grey cover with next information about employee: